 Because motorcycles are often associated with “rebellious” behavior, insurance companies often seek to place the blame on a motorcyclist after an accident.
 But just as often, it’s the other motorist who is to blame.
 If you’re a biker, and you’ve been injured in an accident, what are your legal options?

-If you’ve been injured in an accident, the best thing you can do is hire a Houston motorcycle attorney.
+If you’ve been injured in a motorcycle accident, the best thing you can do is hire a Houston motorcycle attorney.
 The state of Texas requires that motorists carry bodily injury insurance in amounts totaling at least $30,000 per injured person and $60,000 per accident.
 They must also carry at least $25,000 in property damage insurance.

 Bikers may receive compensatory damages for their injuries if the following apply: